-Tutor to coach students on a skill that will be of benefit to developing their performance in the freestyle environment.
-In doing this, the Tutor to focus on clarifying the performance model they are working with to develop students' skill ability and understanding, along with the progressions chosen.
-This is also an opportunity to further support coaching behaviours understanding as identified from morning coaching sessions, along with show how the session is being managed in the moderate surf environment.
+Tutor to coach students on a skill that will be of benefit to developing their performance in the Polo environment.
+In doing this, the tutor to focus on clarifying the performance model they are working with to develop students' skill ability and understanding, along with the progressions chosen.
+This is also an opportunity to further support Coach Award coaching behaviours understanding as identified from morning coaching sessions, along with show how the session is being managed in the Polo environment.